Student & Faculty Code

 Report a Violation

-Members of the University of Utah community who wish to report a violation of this Code of Conduct are encouraged to speak to or contact the appropriate administrator or Dean, including the Department Chair or Director of Graduate Studies of their academic program, the Dean of the Graduate School (Darryl P. Butt) and/or Associate/Assistant Deans of the Graduate School (Helene A. Shugart, Amy Barrios, Tiffany Baffour), or the University’s Title IX coordinator (Sherrie Hayashi).
+Members of the University of Utah community who wish to report a violation of this Code of Conduct are encouraged to speak to or contact the appropriate administrator or Dean, including the Department Chair or Director of Graduate Studies, the Dean of the Graduate School, the Dean of Students, or the University’s Title IX coordinator.

 Informal Dispute Resolution